assil-benamor/SOM2103_DSA_21/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/NewFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some NewFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/NewFeature`)
 5. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>